shruthits1/aws-prep/doubt-clarifications.md

 - Global Accelerator + Route 53: Route 53 can resolve domain names to Global Accelerator’s static IPs, improving failover and performance.
 - CloudFront + Global Accelerator: CloudFront caches content, while Global Accelerator optimizes network routing for dynamic applications.

 If you need fast content delivery, use CloudFront.
-If you need low-latency global routing, use Global Accelerator.
+If you need low-latency global routing with failover where traffic can switch from unhealthy to healthy endpoints, use Global Accelerator.
 And if you need domain resolution and traffic management, use Route 53.

 **Note**
   - Fast Content Delivery refers to how quickly static and dynamic content (like images, videos, and web pages) is delivered to users